mdn/content/files/en-us/learn/accessibility/wai-aria_basics/index.md

 > **Note:** The most striking change here is that we've removed the links that were originally present in the example, and just used the list items as the tabs — this was done because it makes things less confusing for screenreader users (the links don't really take you anywhere; they just change the view), and it allows the setsize/position in set features to work better — when these were put on the links, the browser kept reporting "1 of 1" all the time, not "1 of 3", "2 of 3", etc.

-The new features are as follows:
+ARIA features used include follows:

-- New roles — [`tablist`](https://www.w3.org/TR/wai-aria-1.1/#tablist), [`tab`](https://www.w3.org/TR/wai-aria-1.1/#tab), [`tabpanel`](https://www.w3.org/TR/wai-aria-1.1/#tabpanel) — these identify the important areas of the tabbed interface — the container for the tabs, the tabs themselves, and the corresponding tabpanels.
+- New roles — [`tablist`](/en-US/docs/Web/Accessibility/ARIA/Roles/tablist_role), [`tab`](/en-US/docs/Web/Accessibility/ARIA/Roles/tab_role), [`tabpanel`](/en-US/docs/Web/Accessibility/ARIA/Roles/tabpanel_role) — these identify the important areas of the tabbed interface — the container for the tabs, the tabs themselves, and the corresponding tabpanels.
-- [`aria-selected`](https://www.w3.org/TR/wai-aria-1.1/#aria-selected) — Defines which tab is currently selected.
+- [`aria-selected`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-selected) — Defines which tab is currently selected.
 As different tabs are selected by the user, the value of this attribute on the different tabs is updated via JavaScript.
-- [`aria-hidden`](https://www.w3.org/TR/wai-aria-1.1/#aria-hidden) — Hides an element from being read out by a screenreader.
+- [`aria-hidden`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-hidden) — Hides an element from being read out by a screenreader.
 As different tabs are selected by the user, the value of this attribute on the different tabs is updated via JavaScript.
 - `tabindex="0"` — As we've removed the links, we need to give the list items this attribute to provide it with keyboard focus.
-- [`aria-setsize`](https://www.w3.org/TR/wai-aria-1.1/#aria-setsize) — This property allows you to specify to screenreaders that an element is part of a series, and how many items the series has.
+- [`aria-setsize`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-setsize) — This property allows you to specify to screenreaders that an element is part of a series, and how many items the series has.
-- [`aria-posinset`](https://www.w3.org/TR/wai-aria-1.1/#aria-posinset) — This property allows you to specify what position in a series an element is in.
+- [`aria-posinset`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-posinset) — This property allows you to specify what position in a series an element is in.
 Along with `aria-setsize`, it provides a screenreader with enough information to tell you that you are currently on item "1 of 3", etc. In many cases, browsers should be able to infer this information from the element hierarchy, but it certainly helps to provide more clues.

 In our tests, this new structure did serve to improve things overall.
 The tabs are now recognized as tabs (e.g. "tab" is spoken by the screenreader), the selected tab is indicated by "selected" being read out with the tab name, and the screenreader also tells you which tab number you are currently on.
 In addition, because of the `aria-hidden` settings (only the non-hidden tab ever has `aria-hidden="false"` set), the non-hidden content is the only one you can navigate down to, meaning the selected content is easier to find.